X Factor Kids (Albanian TV series)

-X Factor Kids, also known as X Factor Kids Albania, is an Albanian television reality music competition for children until the ages of 12, based on the concept of the show X Factor Albania.
+X Factor Kids, also known as X Factor Kids Albania, is an Albanian television reality music competition for children under the ages of 12, based on the concept of the show X Factor Albania.
 The show began airing on 7 November 2025 on TV Klan.
 Alketa Vejsiu, who also has been hosting the original version, was announced as the host for the kids version.
+The judging panel was formed by Bojken Lako, Fifi, Oriola Marashi and Pirro Çako.

+On 3 April 2026, Eden Dani from team Pirro Çako won the first season.
+This marked Çako's first win as a mentor.

 Format

 The show features young singers aged up to 12 years from across Albania.
 The competition begins with open auditions, where children perform in front of a panel of judges and a live audience.
 Contestants needed three or more 'yeses' from the four judges to progress on the next round.
-A new feature of the show, called the “Superpower”, allows a judge to save one contestant from elimination during the auditions.
-Successful participants advance to the Judges’ Houses stage, where each judge mentors a group of contestants.
+A new feature of the show, called the "Superpower", allows a judge to save one contestant from elimination during the auditions.
+Successful participants advance to the Judges' Houses stage, where each judge mentors a group of contestants.
 The participants are divided into four categories: Girls, Boys, Juniors (older children within the eligible age range), and Kids (the youngest contestants).
 Each act performed one song to their mentor.
 After the performances, the judges revealed which acts they put through to the live shows.

 At the end of this phase, four acts from each category move on to the Live Shows, forming a total of 16 finalists.
 The Live Shows are broadcast weekly on television.
-Contestants perform popular songs either solo or in groups, with results determined by SMS voting and judges’ feedback.
+Contestants perform popular songs either solo or in groups, with results determined by SMS voting and judges' feedback.
 The final episode features the top three contestants, who compete for the title of X Factor Kids Albania winner.
 The winner typically receives opportunities such as a recording project or professional mentoring.

 The show focuses on encouragement, creativity, and personal development rather than intense competition, aiming to help children gain confidence and stage experience.

 Judges and presenter

 The show is hosted by Alketa Vejsiu, who also serves as one of the producers alongside Vera Grabocka.

 During the audition phase, several well-known Albanian artists took part in the selection process, including Pirro Çako, Bojken Lako, Fifi, Oriola Marashi, Fatma Haxhialiu, Kamela Islamaj, Andi Vrapi, and Eneda Tarifa.
 From these eight personalities, only four will become the official judges for the season, although the final judging panel has not yet been officially announced.

-The judges are expected to mentor different categories of contestants throughout the competition, guiding them from the Judges’ Houses stage to the live performances.
+During the Judges' Houses, it was announced that the four judges for the first season would be Bojken Lako, Fifi, Oriola Marashi and Pirro Çako.
+The judges are expected to mentor different categories of contestants throughout the competition, guiding them from the Judges' Houses stage to the live performances.